SPINAL CORD INJURY & SSD BENEFITS

 - Tuberculosis of the Spine (Pott’s Disease):

-- Tuberculosis can affect the spine, causing a condition known as Pott’s disease.
+- Tuberculosis can affect the spine and cause Pott’s disease.
 In advanced cases, the infection can lead to damage of the spinal cord.

 - Viral Infections: